d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 ### Binary Cross Entropy Loss Function

-According to the definition of the loss function in negative sampling, we can directly use Gluon's binary cross entropy loss function `SigmoidBinaryCrossEntropyLoss`.
+According to the definition of the loss function in negative sampling, we can directly use Gluon's binary cross-entropy loss function `SigmoidBinaryCrossEntropyLoss`.

 ```{.python .input  n=19}
 loss = gluon.loss.SigmoidBinaryCrossEntropyLoss()